idsecurity/LDIFTransform/README.md

 Handles only LDIF files containing content records or add records.
 Modify records and other changetypes are not supported.

 # Changelog

+v1.3 (2016-06-17)
+* Add new property to the properties file: delete-attribute-starts-with Comma separated list of attribute name substring.
+For example delete-attribute-starts-with=msExch will cause a delete of all attributes whose name start with msExch

 v1.2 (2016-05-11)
 * Add version header to the output LDIF file.